lostmart/bank-arg/README.md

         ├── utils                   # formatting helper functions (currency and data) └── README.md

-## Authentication
+## Authentication :office:

 The `/login` page requires a username and a password.
 If they are correct the user will be redirected to the protected route `/user`.
 A token will be stored in the browser's Session Storage.
 This JWT contains no sensitive information.
 It carries the user's id, the date of emition and expipre date of the encoded in the token.

 ## Redux Integration

 The user's intial state is

 ```javascript
 const initialState = {
 	isLoading: false,